guildai/guild.ai/pages/guides/upgrade.md

 ### Guild no longer imports flags by default

-Prior to `0.7`, Guild automatically imported all detected flags for operations defined in a Gulid file.
+Prior to `0.7`, Guild automatically imported all detected flags for operations defined in a Guild file.
 Guild no longer imports flags by default.
 You must either use `flags-import` or define the complete set of flags.